Dimension Polynomials for Affine Partial Difference Algebraic Groups: Preliminaries

 \subsection{Difference Algebra}

-Here we introduce the basic concepts of partial difference algebra, as defined in the standard reference [\cite{levin2008difference}, Section 2], however here we will not require the assumption that the basic ensomorphisms are injective.
+Here we introduce the basic concepts of partial difference algebra, as defined in the standard reference \cite[Section 2]{levin2008difference}, however here we will not require the assumption that the basic endomorphisms are injective.